School Garden Classrooms

 - participation by local area chefs

-- a working garden for use as a living laboratory to support teaching and learning
+- a working garden or farm for use as a living laboratory to support teaching and learning

 - a network of school garden projects throughout the city to provide ongoing support